 The primary method for Toll collection on System facilities is electronic toll collection ("ETC") and a number of the System's facilities now use All-Electronic Tolling ("AET").
 Under AET, conventional toll plazas are replaced with modern toll gantries that allow customers to pay tolls electronically at highway speeds.
-When using AET Toll facilities customers must pay their tolls electronically using a SunPass, or other interoperable transponder, or through the TOLL-BY-PLATE program.
+When using AET Toll facilities customers must pay tolls electronically using a SunPass, or other interoperable transponder, or through the TOLL-BY-PLATE program.
 Cash toll payments are no longer accepted on these facilities.
 The HEFT was converted to AET in February 2011, the Southern Coin System was converted to AET in phases from January 2014 through March 2020, the Sawgrass Expressway converted to AET in April 2014, and the Veterans Expressway was converted to AET in phases from June 2014 through September 2014.
-Most recently, the Suncoast Parkway was converted to AET in January 2020, followed by the southern segment of the Northern Coin System in July 2020 and the northern segment in January 2021.
-A barrier/ramp (coin) system is used on non-AET segments of the existing System, except the segment of the Mainline between Boynton Beach and Kissimmee, which utilizes a ticket system.
+Most recently, the Suncoast Parkway was converted to AET in January 2020, followed by the Northern Coin System in phases from July 2020 through January 2021, and the Ticket System in November 2021.
+A barrier/ramp (coin) system is used on non-AET components of the existing System.
+See "THE TURNPIKE SYSTEM - The Existing Turnpike System" for a description of the various components and sub-components of the System.

 The Department has contracts with two private vendors for Toll revenue collection.
-The contract with Faneuil, Inc. for Toll collectors runs from December 1, 2020 through November 30, 2025.
-The contract with Conduent State and Local Solutions, Inc. for ETC processing and collection runs from November 16, 2015, through November 15, 2022.
+The contract with Faneuil, Inc. for Toll collectors runs through November 30, 2025.
+The contract with Conduent State and Local Solutions, Inc. for ETC processing and collection runs through November 15, 2022.